 The standard status for students enrolled at LACM is full-time.
-A full-time undergraduate student is defined as a student who is currently enrolled in a course of study consisting of 12 to 20 quarter credit units per quarter.
+A full-time undergraduate student is defined as consisting of 12 to 20 quarter credit units per quarter.
 A full-time graduate student is enrolled in 9-12 quarter credit units per quarter.